Thanks to all my readers, the judges, and to all the other Rainbow Award winners.

 Let’s just say that I’ve received more than a few emails asking me this question.
 Thanks for caring.
 I’m here.
 Stupid busy, but here.

-I’m still working on Season Two of Wicked Men, but to be honest, not much has been accomplished in the last year.
+I’m still working on Season Two of Wicked Men, but to be honest, not much has been accomplished in the last year or two.
 Life and work have been dragging me away from home and writing.

 I expected this to happen, and for it to continue.
 A work/home balance will come soon (I hope) and I’ll be able to get back to my regular schedule.
 But for now, I’m letting the muse’s ideas percolate a bit longer.
 She’s not happy about it, but she’ll survive.

 Brandon (updated 10/31/22)

 I just wanted to say thanks to all my readers and wish you the happiest of holidays and a very successful and fulfilling new year.

 For myself, 2015 has been a year of creative fun and literary exploration.
 It has also been a time of tumultuous change in my personal life, which has pulled me away from my normal level of online activity.